shubh0811/Power-Supply-in-LAB/README.md

 #### According to this image, I took 2 wires and and first connected it to the multimeter for checking the output.
-#### The output voltage was near to 6v.
-After that i connected it to the DSO .
+####  After that i connected it to the DSO .
 As shown in the DSO i got DC as the output
-#### although DC was not pure, which means compared to the battery it was'nt continuous.
+#### although DC was not pure, which means compared to the battery it was'nt direct.
 Check the next image now.
 👆

 .